HatakedaNinsei/San-Shwe-Old/README.md

   <img align="right" alt="GIF" src="https://github.com/San-Shwe/San-Shwe/blob/master/img/code.gif?raw=true" width="500" height="320" />

-💼 any freelance work? do reach, <a href="mailto:sanshwe330@gmail.com?">email</a> :)
+💼 Is there any freelancing available?
+Please contact me via <a href="mailto:sanshwe330@gmail.com?">email</a> :)
-🔍 I am looking for new job for better experience and salary.
+🔍 I'm seeking for a new career that will provide me with more experience and pay.
 ❓ Ask me about anything, I am happy to help.

 **languages and tools:**